ooni/ooni.org/content/post/ooniprobe-ux-survey-and-interviews.md

 **[Survey](https://ooniuxteam.typeform.com/to/a1P0cn)** (self-hosted [mirror](https://storm.torproject.org/shared/VpAFK13fdAozTGTolFd2EsT1CkLY8-YlBLbRERy5EwI))

-Since last year’s [launch of the OONI Probe mobile apps](https://ooni.torproject.org/post/ooni-mobile-app/), tens of thousands of people have been [measuring internet censorship in more than 200 countries](https://api.ooni.io/stats) every month.
+Since last year’s [launch of the OONI Probe mobile apps](https://ooni.torproject.org/post/ooni-mobile-app/), tens of thousands of people have been [measuring internet censorship in around 200 countries](https://api.ooni.io/stats) every month.
 But [OONI Probe](https://ooni.torproject.org/install/) is far from perfect.

 We’re excited to hear more about your experience with the apps so that we can improve them.